haerttrich/zmk-nice-custom/README.md

 customization is possible via a config file `/display/display_config.h`.
 The file allows

-- selection of the widgets to show
+- Selection of the widgets to show
-- vertical positioning of the widgets on the screen
+- Vertical positioning of the widgets on the screen
-- visibility and positioning can be customized per screen

-## Supported Environments

-Preview your displays with the SDL & LVGL simulator for local development or build the zmk firmware straight ahead with github actions for your board.
-For both options visit my [zmk-config](https://github.com/haerttrich/zmk-config) repo for detailed instructions.
+- Placement of widgets independent of split keyboard side

 ## Hardware Requirements